johnlpage/UniBench/reporting/template.md

     "headers": ["Number of secondary Indexes", "CPU Usage (%)", "Time waiting for I/O (%)","Read into Cache (Pages/s)","Write from Cache (KB/s)","Write to WAL (KB/s)", "O/S IOPS","O/S Write (MB/s)","O/S Read (MB/s)"]
 }
 -->

+### Analysis

+We can see each additional index adds CPU overhead,and both read and write Disk operations.

+Starting from our baseline write speed of 128MB/s we see adding 4 indexes reduces write speed by roughly 30% and 8 by 70% whilst 16 indexes result in a 92% performance reduction.
+The IOPS required rise although even with 16 indexes, we are still requiring only 2,200 IOPS - less than the minimum provided on standard disks.

+We also see an impact on latency, but we are testing here with batches of 1,000 so a high figure of 3,800ms ultimately translates to only a few 10s of ms of latency with even 16 inexes when writing individual documents.

+### Key Takeaways

+* You still need indexes to support all read operations so that determines how many you need
+* You then need to size for that - having enough RAM for the index working set is crucial
+*

 ## Standard vs Provisioned IOPS and Throughput